jessicarush/react-notes/hooks.md

     if (updatedOnce.current) {
       return
     } else if (didMount.current) {
-      console.log('I will run only when count update the first time');
+      console.log('I will run only when count updates the first time');
       updatedOnce.current = true;
     } else {
       didMount.current = true;